top of page

 It is even possible to create content out of consuming it.
 Reaction videos are such examples.
 The AI revolution cashed in on that as well, by being able to generate content by demand out of prompts.

 I soon realized that I am basically insignificant without the generation of content.
 I realized that people will not care about me at all if I did not produce content, or produced that of lower quality.
-Parents and family may love you for simply being.
+Parents, family and your partner may love you for simply being.
 Anyone else would only appreciate you by your behavior and by what you generate for others to consume.

 Because why would strangers care for other strangers?
 This world is not built on human appreciation but on sets of personalized interests.
 In the age of contentism, you are defined and valued by your content and not by yourself as a person.